Muskan-Agrawal07/greyatom-python-for-data-science/Loan-Approval-Analysis/README.md

 ### Project Overview

- To create a targeted marketing campaign for different segments, comig up with a comprehensive analysis of the data collected so far.
+ To create a targeted marketing campaign for different segments, coming up with a comprehensive analysis of the data collected so far.

 ### Learnings from the project